-The storing and processing of personal information is governed by the Data Protection Act 1998.
+The storing and processing of personal information is governed by the Data Protection Act 2018 and the UK General Data Protection Regulations (UK GDPR).
 The Governors have a Data Protection Policy which contains details on confidentiality.

-Staff who have access to confidential information about pupils and their families must keep this confidential at all times and only share this when legally permissible to do so and in the interest of the child.
+Staff who have access to special category information about pupils and their families must keep this confidential at all times and only share this when legally permissible to do so and in the best interest of the child.
 Records should only be shared with those who have a legitimate professional need to see them.

-Staff must never use confidential or personal information about a pupil or their family for their own, or others' advantage (including that of partners, friends, relatives or other organisations).
-Information must never be used to intimidate, humiliate, or embarrass the child.
+Staff must never use confidential or personal information about a colleague or other adult in school, pupil or their family for their own, or others' advantage (including that of partners, friends, relatives or other organisations).
+Information must never be used to intimidate, humiliate, or embarrass the child or another adult.
 Confidential information must never be used casually in conversation or shared with any person other than on a need to know basis.
 In circumstances where the pupil's identity does not need to be disclosed, the information will be used anonymously.